AlbertNdengeyintwali/Logistic-Regression-for-Diabetes-Diagnosis/README.md

 # Logistic Regression for Diabetes Diagnosis: Insights from Patient Data
 ## Introduction

 Logistic regression is a powerful and widely used statistical analysis method that is employed to model the relationship between a binary dependent variable and one or more independent variables.
-It is particularly useful in situations where the outcome is a binary variable—such as predicting whether an individual has a disease (like diabetes) or not, based on several factors.
+It is particularly useful in situations where the outcome is a binary variable such as predicting whether an individual has a disease (like diabetes) or not, based on several factors.

 Unlike linear regression, which models the relationship between independent variables and a continuous dependent variable, logistic regression is used when the dependent variable is categorical, typically binary.
 For example, in medical research, logistic regression can be applied to predict the probability of a patient having a disease based on a set of predictor variables like age, weight, blood pressure, etc.